ISasiain/Variant_Tracker/README.md

 >The coordinates of populations included in both, current and ancient DNA files were created in order to plot the MAFs.
 The coordinate values were determined for the capital of the country/region and obtained from diverese sources.

 2. Running the interface
 >The user's inteface was designed  using a Rshiny script "var_track_app.R", which is stored in the bin folder.
 This script makes use of the functions defined in the "var_track_functions.R" script to locate the pathogenic variants and plot the results.
+All the files (except the input bim files) needed for running the app are available in the 04_User_interface directory